 Craving for snow rush?
 Head over to the mountains surrounding La Paz, the third most populous city in Bolivia and the highest seat of government in the world.
 You will need to have a certain level of fitness in order to climb to the top of the glacier.
 You don’t have to worry about having zero skiing experience because there are slopes available from beginners to experts!

 Brazil is not just all about beaches and bikinis because there are actually a number of cities located in higher altitudes of the southern region that experience snow every year.
 Among the places in Brazil that you can visit to experience snow would include Rio Grande do Sul, Parana and Santa Catarina.

 Surprise, surprise!
 Yes, it does snow in Vietnam.
 With temperatures going as low as -5 degrees, Sapa has been experiencing lots of snow cover.
 Other areas in the country such as Tam Dao, Dong Van and Mau Son Mountain also experience snow during the later part of the year.

-I know, Taiwan is not yet officially visa-free for Filipinos, but then, it will soon be!
-It will be announced sometime in September or at an appropriate date in 2017.
-So, if I were you, I’d prepare my winter clothes because this country is by far the closest and the most practical destination to experience winter.
+Taiwan is officially VISA-FREE for Filipinos!
+This country is by far the closest and the most practical destination to experience winter.
 Notable spots that snow during the winter months of December to February include the Yushan (Jade Mountain), Hehuanshan, Guanshan, Xueshan and even the Yangmingshan National Park, which is an easy day trip from Taipei.

 If you love to experience the chilly weather but hate dealing with the snow, Asian countries such as Thailand and Hong Kong are also your best bet.